psychemedia/middle-english-romances/gawain_ragnell_sovereignty-full.md

 39 And then be-spake him noble 'King Arthur,

-And sware there by this day, ' For a litle foule sight and misliking
+And sware there by this day, 'For a litle foule sight and misliking

 40 Then shee said, Choose thee, gentle Gawaine,